 The cartridge used in Cité kitchen faucets is made by Gear Plastic Co.
 Ltd., a Chinese company that, despite its name, manufactures ceramic cartridges used widely in better Chinese faucets.
 Cartridges used in the Kontour BF1285 and BF1412, and the Oze BF1289 and 1410 faucets are from Kuching International Ltd., which makes the well-regarded KCG cartridge in Taiwan.

-All of these cartridges are lifetime products, and are unlikely to fail, but if they do, Kalia promises to replace them under warranty, and for most of Kalia facets, installing the cartridge takes five minutes with ordinary household tools.
+All of these cartridges are lifetime products and are unlikely to fail but if they do, Kalia promises to replace them under warranty, and for most of Kalia faucets, installing the cartridge takes five minutes with ordinary household tools.

 The website is polished and navigation is intuitive.
-We did discover some broken links, however, and at least one drop-down menu that did not function correctly.
-We identified these problems to the company which has undertaken to fix them.
-The information provided about the company's faucets is more than adequate, but we would prefer a lot more information on the faucet's web page rather than buried in .pdf specifications and installation instructions.
+The information provided about the company's faucets is adequate but we would prefer a lot more information on the faucet's web page rather than buried in .pdf specifications and installation instructions.
 The site's search feature does not appear on the home page for some odd reason.
 You have to go to a faucet collection to find the search box, and then it is about 1/3rd of the way down the page and very inconspicuous This is just poor design.
 The dealer locator section is clumsy and more difficult to use than it needs to be.
 It could use some redesign.
 In addition, there is no link to the home page anywhere on the site, most unusual.

-Kalia faucets comply with the safety, reliability and lead-free standards that govern faucets sold in the U.S. and Canada, but are not Watersence® qualified.
-As the faucet almost certainly comply with Watersense® requirements, the company should seek the necessary certification.
+The faucets are not Watersence® qualified.
+As they almost certainly comply with Watersense® requirements, the company should seek the necessary qualification.